getsentry/sentry-docs/src/collections/_documentation/performance/discover/index.md

 ### Saved Query

-Although search queries are shareable, you can save them as Saved Queries.
-Saved Queries are visible to the entire organization.
-In other words, Saved Queries **are not** scoped to the user's account.
-You can find Saved Queries on the Discover Homepage with the avatar of whoever built it.
+Although search queries are shareable, you can save them as saved queries.
+Saved queries are visible to the entire organization.
+In other words, saved queries **are not** scoped to the user's account.
+You can find saved queries on the Discover Homepage with the avatar of whoever built it.
 Circular Sentry logos indicate pre-built queries.
-You can use either a pre-built query or an existing saved query to create a new Saved Query.
+You can use either a pre-built query or an existing saved query to create a new saved query.

 For more details, see [full documentation on the Query Builder]({%- link _documentation/performance/discover/query-builder.md -%}).